DAY 20: A World Class Drive!

 All in all, we sincerely enjoyed our brief visit to San Cristobal de las Casas.
 During my years in South America (back in the early 1970’s) I spent quite a lot of time in cities and towns surrounded by tropical mountains much like these, with cool climate, predominantly Indian populations, and Spanish Colonial buildings.
 Walking those streets felt like deja vu, even though I knew perfectly well I’d never been there before.
 It was the atmosphere, and the chilly evening, and the scenery, all of it together stirring fond memories dating back many decades.

-Next up: Mexican Road Trip: Heading Back North: From San Cristobal to Oaxaca, and on to Queretaro
+Next up: Mexican Road Trip: Cruising the Sierra Madre: From San Cristobal to Oaxaca

 The slide show below features additional photos taken on the road in Mexico by my inestimable shotgun rider, Michael Fritz.
 Click any image to expand them to full screen: